Wolfson Isaiah Berlin Clarendon Scholarship

 This award is offered in partnership with the Clarendon Fund.

 How to apply

 There is no separate application process.
-Applicants, whether internal or external, should apply to the University of Oxford under the standard procedures for graduate degrees for 2017-18.
-Applications should be made by the January deadline for your chosen course.
+All applicants should apply to the University of Oxford under the standard procedures for graduate degrees for 2019-20.
+For automatic consideration, applications should be made by the January deadline for an eligible course.
+If there are two or more candidates of equal academic merit, priority will be gven to the candidate who has listed Wolfson as their first choice college on their University application form.
 The successful scholar will become a member of Wolfson College.

 History of award